maniospas/Blombly/docs/basics/io.md

 }
 ```

+!!! tip
+    For full UI capabilities, consider
+    using the externally deployed [uibb](https://github.com/maniospas/uibb) engine.

 !!! warning
-    Multiple windows are not yet supported.
+    Multiple windows are not yet supported and it is unclear whether they will
+    be supported in the future at all.